-Here are some highlights of the awards and news made by Duke Psychiatry Doctors in 2012:
+Here are some highlights of the awards and news made by Duke Psychiatry Doctors in 2012 - 2014:

 Eleven Duke physician residents representing nine different departments enrolled in the Documenting Medicine program this year.
-They presented their final projects, which encompass a wide range of patient and provider stories, in a ceremony on Wednesday, June 6, 2012.
-Psychiatry Resident Jose Ribas created a photographic survey of therapeutic spaces.
+They presented their final projects, which encompassed a wide range of patient and provider stories, in a ceremony on Wednesday, June 6, 2012.
+Former Duke Psychiatry Resident Jose Ribas created a photographic survey of therapeutic spaces.
 The Documenting Medicine projects use documentary as a mode of inquiry to highlight the human dimension in healthcare today.
 For more information about this program, visit: http://www.documentingmedicine.com/

 Dr. Jennifer Segura, former Child and General Psychiatry trainee, became a documentarian!
 In an effort to document the patient experience, she picked up a camera and got to work.
 Check out her website!: http://aiopduke.wordpress.com

 Dr. Dzirasa received his undergraduate degree from University of Maryland Baltimore County, which has built a recognized program in the sciences, and continued his education and career as a physician researcher at Duke while undertaking his Psychiatry residency.
 Watch Dr. Dzirasa’s interview at http://www.cbsnews.com/video/watch/?id=7388127n&tag=contentBody;storyMediaBox .